Jackett/Jackett/README.md

        * For other distros see the  [Curl docs](http://curl.haxx.se/dlwiz/?type=devel).
  3. Download and extract the latest ```.tar.bz2``` release from the [website](http://jackett.net/Download)  and run Jackett using mono with the command "mono JackettConsole.exe".

-#### Installation on Windows
+#### Installation on Synology

-Grab the latest release from the [web site](http://jackett.net/Download).

-We recommend you install Jackett as a Windows service using the supplied installer.
-When installed as a service the tray icon acts as a way to open/start/stop Jackett.
-If you opted to not install it as a service then Jackett will run its web server from the tray tool.

-Jackett can also be run from the command line using JackettConsole.exe if you would like to see log messages (Ensure the server isn't already running from the tray/service).
+1. Install Sonarr & Mono 3.10 from synocommunity.
+2. Install Mono beta 3.12 from the main Synology repo (Or newer if available).
+3. Download jackett and place it in /opt/Jackett
+4. cd /opt
+5. chown -R {user who will run jackett} Jackett
+6. Copy Upstart.config to /etc/init/jackett.conf and replace the braces {} in the script with the username that you wish to run Jackett with.
+9. From anywhere on command line type "start jackett" .
+You should see output telling you that Jackett is running and you should be able to browse to {IP Address}:9117 .
+If not you should check /var/log/upstart/jackett.log and see what that says.

 #### Troubleshooting